lud/gen_loop/README.md

 def deps do
   [
     {:gen_loop, "~> 0.1.0"},
-    {:plain_fsm, github: "uwiger/plain_fsm", commit: "ae9eca8a8df8f61a32185b06882a55d60e62e904"},
   ]
 end
 ```

+As of version 1.0.0, [plain_fsm](https://hex.pm/packages/plain_fsm) is
+a normal dependency pulled from hex.pm.

 ## Why ?

-This library is a direct concurrent to GenServer and GenFsm : it provides
+This library is a direct concurrent to `GenServer` or `:gen_statem` : it provides
 selective receive and more freedom but makes it easier to shoot yourself in the
 foot.